 postgres=# CREATE INDEX reversed_vowels_index ON words (reversed_vowels(word)); CREATE INDEX

 Developing application software is complicated.
-Some of the approaches to help manage that complexity are so popular that they've been given simple acronyms to remember them.
-Next, we'll introduce some of these principles and show how server programming helps make them easier to follow.
+Some of the approaches that help manage this complexity are so popular that they have been given simple acronyms that can be remembered.
+Next, we'll introduce some of these principles and show you how server programming helps make them easier to follow.

 One of the main techniques to successful programming is writing simple code.
-That is, writing code that you can easily understand three years from now, and that others can understand as well.
+That is, writing code that you can easily understand 3 years from now and that others can understand as well.
 It is not always achievable, but it almost always makes sense to write your code in the simplest way possible.
-You may rewrite parts of it later for various reasons such as speed, code compactness, to show off how clever you are, and so on.
-But always write the code first in a simple way, so you can absolutely be sure that it does what you want.
-Not only do you get working on code fast, you also have something to compare to when you try more advanced ways to do the same thing.
+You can rewrite parts of it later for various reasons such as speed, code compactness, to show off how clever you are, and so on.
+However, always write the code in a simple way first, so that you can be absolutely sure that it does what you want.
+Not only do you get working on the code quickly, but you also have something to compare to when you try more advanced ways to do the same thing.

-And remember, debugging is harder than writing code; so if you write the code in the most complex way you can, you will have a really hard time debugging it.
+Remember, debugging is harder than writing code; so, if you write the code in the most complex way you can, you will have a really hard time debugging it.

 SELECT * FROM do_this_thing_to_customers(arg1, arg2, arg3);

-If the logic behind the function needs changing, you just change the function with no downtime and no complicated orchestration of pushing database query updates to several clients.
-Once the function is changed in the database, it is changed for all users.
+If the logic behind the function needs to be changed, you just change the function with no downtime and no complicated orchestration of pushing database query updates to several clients.
+Once the function is changed in the database, it is changed for all the users.

-If you have a creepy feeling that your client is not yet well aware of what the final database will look like or what it will do, it's helpful to resist the urge to design "everything" into the database.
-A much better way is to do the minimal implementation that satisfies the current spec, but do it with extensibility in mind.
-It is much easier to "paint yourself into a corner" when implementing a big spec with large imaginary parts.
+If you have a creepy feeling that your client is not yet well aware of how the final database will look or what it will do, it's helpful to resist the urge to design everything into the database.
+A much better way is to do a minimal implementation that satisfies the current specifications, but do it with extensibility in mind.
+It is very easy to "paint yourself into a corner" when implementing a big specification with large imaginary parts.

 If you organize your access to the database through functions, it is often possible to do even large rewrites of business logic without touching the frontend application code.
-Your application still does
+Your application still performs

-Usually when you hear the acronym SOA, it comes from Enterprise Software people selling you a complex set of SOAP services.
-But the essence of the SOA is organizing your software platform as a set of services that clients and other services call for performing certain well-defined atomic tasks, such as:
+Usually, when you hear the acronym SOA, it will be from enterprise software people trying to sell you a complex set of SOAP services.
+But the essence of SOA is to organize your software platform as a set of services that clients, and other services, call in order to perform certain well-defined atomic tasks, as follows: